v0rt3xh/Madison-SkySite/README.md

 ## Acknowledgements

-- This project was based on [Udemy Course](https://www.udemy.com/course/the-web-developer-bootcamp/).
+- This project was based on an [Udemy course](https://www.udemy.com/course/the-web-developer-bootcamp/).
 - Many thanks to Colt for his wonderful instructions, Cloudinary for the free cloud quota, visualcrossing for the weather API service.